mzdr/macOS/README.md

 # Installation

-Run the command below in your terminal and the installation will start automatically.
+Run the command below in your terminal and the installation will start *automatically*.

 Just follow the prompts and you’ll be fine. 👌